1. Prerequisites

 7.3 Create Outbound Trunk

-Now we create outbound trunk easily from dashboard, go to Outbound calls form left side bar and then click create new trunk you can add details manually or just switch json from popup and paste this
+Now we create outbound trunk easily from dashboard, go to Outbound calls form left side bar and then click create new trunk you and add details manually.
+Then copy trunk id.

 Copy the Trunk ID (starts with ST_...)